“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 There is a space on the University’s direct application form for you to tell us if you consider yourself to be disabled.
 Please be assured that disclosure of this information will not affect your application to study at the University of Bolton, all applications are judged on academic standards.
 If you would prefer to contact us separately regarding your requirements, please feel free to do so.

-- Liaising with tutors concerning your individual requirements, with your express written permission.
 The information that is sent to your tutors will be agreed with you before it is sent.
 Examples of requirements could be:

 There are no specific grants available for disabled international students.
 However, under the Equality Act, institutions have a duty to make reasonable adjustments, which might include providing adapted equipment, note-takers or assistants.
 The Disability Service also has an equipment loan scheme that you may be able to access, once you have provided evidence of your disability (which must be written in English).

 However, if you need human assistance with day to day living, you may need to find funding for this yourself.
 This can be expensive, as labour costs in the UK are high compared to some countries.
-If you do required human support for personal care, please contact us to discuss your individual requirements, so that we can advise you on the support that can be made available.
+If you do require human support for personal care, please contact us to discuss your individual requirements, so that we can advise you on the support that can be made available.
 You should do this as soon as you apply to study at the University of Bolton.